The Environmental Health Specialist follows specific steps when inspecting the swimming pools in Johnson County:

-- A Pool Licensed Operator (PLO) is required for each pool.
-During the inspection a review of the daily chemical readings that the PLO has recorded is completed to see if there have been any long-term trends in the chemical readings of the pool.
+- A Pool Licensed Operator (LPO) is required for each pool.
+During the inspection a review of the daily chemical readings that the LPO has recorded is completed to see if there have been any long-term trends in the chemical readings of the pool.
 In addition, the inspector verifies that the pool chemicals are being stored in a safe matter.

 - After inspecting the pump room, the inspector walks around all of the pools to look for problems or safety concerns.
 At the time of the walkabout he will check the stability of all ladders and handrails.

 - After completing the survey of the pool, the inspector will fill out the inspection form for the property.
 Anything that is found to be in violation of the Johnson County Environmental Sanitary Code is noted on the inspection report.

 - If the pool was in operation before the Johnson County Environmental Sanitary Code was passed in the city in which the pool is located, the pool is "grandfathered" in and does not have to make structural changes to meet the county code.
 However, if any additions or modifications are made to the swimming pool or equipment, the pool has to meet all of the code.